nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `addexp <module code> <expected workload>`

 * The `module code` is valid.
 * The `expected workload` is expressed in hours.
-It has to be a whole number between 1 and 24 inclusive.
+It has to be a number between 1 and 24 inclusive with a maximum of 1 decimal place.
 * If the `module code` already exists, this command replaces its expected workload with the new expected workload.
 * If the `module code` does not exist, this command creates a new module and adds its expected workload to the database.